junxit/us-congress-bills-110/metadata.md

 - 2007-03-15 — Introduced in Senate
 - 2007-03-15 — Read twice and referred to the Committee on Energy and Natural Resources.
 - 2007-03-15 — Sponsor introductory remarks on measure.
 (CR S3207)
+- 2008-05-07 — Committee on Energy and Natural Resources.
+Ordered to be reported with an amendment favorably.
+- 2008-06-16 — Committee on Energy and Natural Resources.
+Reported by Senator Bingaman with an amendment.
+With written report No. 110-356.
+- 2008-06-16 — Committee on Energy and Natural Resources.
+Reported by Senator Bingaman with an amendment.
+With written report No. 110-356.
+- 2008-06-16 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 788.